elboyer228/MLProject/README.md

 - [`graphs.py`](graphs.py): file containing the functions used for the visualization of the models results, such as the learning curves or parameter influence
 - [`importance.py`](importance.py): file containing the functions used for the feature importance analysis, such as the permutation importance
 - [`MLProject.yml`](MLProject.yml): conda environment file
+- [`report.pdf`](report.pdf): report of the project, showing the different steps of the project and the results
-- [`reproducibility.py`](reproducibility.py): file that must be run to check reproducibility of the results
+- [`reproducibility.py`](reproducibility.py): file that must be run to check reproducibility of the results of the 2 selected submissions on kaggle
 - [`research_of_features.py`](research_of_features.py): file containing the functions used for the features analysis, such as the correlation between features and the selection of the best features
 - [`tools.py`](tools.py): file containing the helper function, such as the data loader `selectFeatures()` and the saving function `saveSubmission()`.
 These helped to select quickly the features (between ECFP, cddd, etc.) and save the submission files to the correct format for the kaggle competition.